TeamCharizard/RBE2002/cpp/lidar/ReadMe.md

 ## BUILDING
-make a build directory, or go to one if it exists and type
+python doens't need building, just type

+    python nameOfThing.py

+For cpp, you need to build first.
+Go to cpp/ and then one of the projects The go to build directory.
+Here's an example

+    cd cpp/lidar/build
     cmake .. && make

-This will build everything. executables like "main" will appear in the build directory
+executables like "main" will appear in the build directory

-## Notes

-you have to source bashrc every  time you reboot.
-Run this

-    source ~/.bashrc